heathermiller/wwwcurryon/2018/sponsorship.md

 In return, you'll receive recognition on the title screen of the videos, on the website, Twitter, and in printed conference materials.

-### Lanyard Sponsor – $2,000

-Help us provide lanyards and name tags for all conference attendees.

-In return, you'll have your organization's name printed on all lanyards, and you'll receive recognition on the website, Twitter, and in printed conference materials.

 ## Contact